 Let’s talk about cheese for a bit!
 One of my favorite topics!
 For this recipe, I just used 12 ounces of cheddar cheese, so one and a half blocks of cheese.
 However, my sister made a recipe like this using 6 ounces of gouda and 6 ounces of cheddar.
 Or you could add in provolone, colby jack, brie, parmesan, or whatever other cheeses you’d like!
 The one requirement that this recipe is to grate your own cheese!
 I know it’s easier to just use a bag of pre-shredded cheese and to be honest, I’ve used it before.
 However, it really doesn’t melt as smooth and creamy as grating it yourself.
 Pre-shredded cheese has certain preservatives added so the cheese doesn’t stick together and ball up in the bag, which causes the cheese to melt a little differently in a mac and cheese!

-1 box of pasta, I prefer the elbow noodles!
+1 box of elbow noodles

 4 cups of water (Can be substituted for chicken stock for extra flavor)